The Difference Between On-Page, Off-Page, and Technical SEO

 https://tuffgrowth.com/seo-competitive-analysis/

-Unfortunately, it just doesn’t end with a good title tag.
-In fact, the meta elements can have a more significant impact on your organic growth than the URL.
-So, again, don’t just go with the auto-generated meta elements from a CMS platform.
+Meta elements are also crucial for on-page optimization.
+So, don’t just go with the auto-generated meta tags from a CMS platform.
 As Google likes to tell us, you know your content best.
-So you take a moment to craft a meta title and meta description that stands out from your competitors and utilizes those valuable keywords.
+So you take a moment to craft meta titles and meta descriptions that stand out from your competitors and use those valuable keywords.

 Google typically displays the first 50-60 characters of your title and 155 characters of your meta description.
 This includes spaces, so you don’t have a lot of room to work with.
 Let’s drag out our dog food example again.
 For a page on our made-up Pawsome Dog Food company, we want to tell both the search engines and the reader what it’s about while also encouraging them to click.
 So it should look something like this: